Home » What Causes Rats To Come in Your House?

 Paper And Books

-Materials made from paper are fodder for rats.
-They can chew through it with their long, sharp teeth.
+Paper-based materials are fodder for rats, who can chew through them with their long, sharp teeth.

 Paper fiber can be a food source, fun to play with, and valuable for nest-building.
 Storing books and other paper materials in lidded boxes can protect them from being damaged by rats.